microsoft/App-Templates/README.md

 Each sample consists of example code, CI/CD components, and documentation containing all the required steps.

-App Templates are designed to be compatible with [Azure Accelerators](https://github.com/Azure/azure-dev/) which are currently in preview.
+App Templates are designed to be compatible with the [Azure Developer CLI](https://github.com/Azure/azure-dev/) which are currently in preview.
 These templates follow the same file structure and are straightforward to convert to Azure Accelerators once all the components of the template (e.g. programming language) are supported.
 The purpose of App Templates is to deliver the value of accelerated onboarding for developers who are new to Azure, without needing to go through all the Azure Accelerator steps.
 App Templates which prove valuable are then simple to convert to Azure Accelerators at a later date.

 ## Pre-requisites
 - Azure Subscription and you must be the owner(or know the owner) of the subscription for configuring automatated deployments